Carnegie Hall: Other facilities

 A boiler room was placed under the sidewalk on Seventh Avenue.
 A small electric generation plant for 5,300 lamps was also planned.
-At the ground level of the main hall, stores were installed in the 1940s.
+At the ground level of the main hall was a lobby with gray marble pilasters and salmon-colored walls.
+Stores were added to the lobby in the 1940s.
 The storefronts, as well as a restaurant at the corner of 57th Street and Seventh Avenue, were removed in a 1980s renovation.
 Originally, there was a 150-seat dining room on the ground level below the Chamber Music Hall.
 Above the dining room, but below the venue itself, were parlors, cloak rooms, and restrooms.

 Above the Chamber Music Hall was a large chapter-room, a meeting room, a gymnasium, and twelve short-term "lodge rooms" in the roof.
 The 56th Street side of Carnegie Hall was designed with rooms for the choruses, soloists, and conductors, as well as offices and lodge rooms.
 On the roof of the 56th Street section were janitors' apartments.
 Three elevators, two on the 57th Street side and one on the 56th Street side, originally served the building.
 The addition at the corner of 56th Street and Seventh Avenue was arranged with offices, studios, and private music rooms.

 The eighth floor of the main hall, which contained studios, was installed after the complex was completed.
 There were a total of 133 or 150 studios, many of which doubled as living quarters.
 Over the years, personalities such as Leonard Bernstein, Isadora Duncan, Martha Graham, and Norman Mailer lived in the studios.
 The spaces were designed for artistic work, with very high ceilings, skylights and large windows for natural light.
 Documents showed that Andrew Carnegie had always considered the spaces as a source of income to support the hall and its activities.
 After 1999, the space was re-purposed for music education and corporate offices.
 In 2007, the Carnegie Hall Corporation announced plans to evict the 33 remaining studio residents, including celebrity portrait photographer Editta Sherman and fashion photographer Bill Cunningham.
 The last resident, poet Elizabeth Sargent, moved out during 2010.

 The building also contains the Carnegie Hall Archives, established in 1986, and the Rose Museum, which opened in 1991.
 The Rose Museum is east of the first balcony of the Stern Auditorium and has dark makore and light anigre paneling with brass edges, as well as columns with brass capitals, supporting a coffered ceiling.
 The Rose Museum space is separated from two adjacent rooms by sliding panels.